Filename: 365-http-connect-ext.md

 (Arti only.)

-: Determining specific extensions
+Tor-Capabilities: Determining specific extensions

 In responses,

-proxies SHOULD include an X-Tor-Capabilities
+proxies SHOULD include an Tor-Capabilities header

 containing a space-separated list of capabilities.